-The Group financial statements have been prepared under the provision of The Large and Medium-sized Companies and Group Accounts (Accounts and Reports) Regulations 2008 ("SI2008/410") relating to insurance groups and in accordance with the Statement of Recommended Practice on Accounting for Insurance Business issued by the Association of British Insurers ("the ABI SORP") dated December 2005, as amended in December 2006.
+The Group financial statements have been prepared under the provision of The Large and Medium-sized Companies and Groups (Accounts and Reports) Regulations 2008 ("Sl2008/410") relating to insurance groups and in accordance with the Statement of Recommended Practice on Accounting for Insurance Business issued by the Association of British Insurers ("the ABI SORP") dated December 2005, as amended in December 2006.

-The accounts have been prepared in accordance with applicable accounting standards.
-A summary of the more important Group accounting policies is set out below.
+The financial statements have been prepared in accordance with the Companies Act 2006 and applicable accounting standards in the United Kingdom.